A quick note - the following information is intended for educational purposes and does not constitute investment advice.

 The average American has a 401(k) balance of $160,000 by the time they’re in their fifties.
 These assets play an outsized role in our lifetime financial influence.
 In fact, about half of us invest in almost nothing else.
 Unfortunately, just 0.1% of 401(k) funds are invested in socially and environmentally responsible companies.

 What we are funding is an even bigger problem.
 Research suggests the average person has invested $6,000 in fossil fuels through their retirement savings.

-Ready to green your retirement savings?
-You’ve got three action items on your to-do list:
+When you're ready to divest your 401k from fossil fuels, you’ve got three action items on your to-do list:

 1. Green Your Current 401(k)

 Step one: evaluate your active investments.
 This means assessing your existing 401(k) to understand what you’re investing in and how you can align your portfolio with your values.
 Unfortunately, only 2.8% of 401(k) accounts offer sustainable investing options.
 So chances are, if you’re not sure, you’re probably investing in fossil fuels.

 First, you’ll want to take a closer look at your 401(k).
 If you’re not sure who manages your account, contact your HR department to find out.
 You can access information about your specific 401(k) through that institution’s employee portal.